Chappell Roan: 2014–2022: Career beginnings

-By February 2022, Roan had earned a publishing deal with Sony, and reunited with Nigro again to create and release "Naked in Manhattan".
-The song was her first release as an independent artist.
-It was described by NPR as a "queer girl bop" with lyrics that are "tender, nostalgic" and "flirty yet uncertain".
-While working with Nigro in an adjacent studio to Olivia Rodrigo, Roan recorded backing vocals on three of Rodrigo's songs, including "Can't Catch Me Now".
-Roan was selected as the opening act on Rodrigo's Sour Tour and for Fletcher on her Girl of My Dreams Tour.
+By March 2022, Roan had signed a publishing deal with Sony and reunited with Nigro to create and release "Naked in Manhattan", her first release as an independent artist.
+NPR described the song as a "queer girl bop" with lyrics that are "tender, nostalgic" and "flirty yet uncertain".
+While working with Nigro in a studio adjacent to Olivia Rodrigo, Roan recorded backing vocals on three of Rodrigo's songs, including "Can't Catch Me Now".
+Roan was selected as an opening act on Rodrigo's Sour Tour and for Fletcher on her Girl of My Dreams Tour.

-In August 2022, she released a third independent single, "Femininomenon".
-Earmilk described the song as "so fun and loud but so intricate" and noted it was different from Roan's past releases.
-Roan stated that the song, which was produced by Nigro, was an attempt to "get away with being as ridiculous as I possibly can".
-An accompanying self-directed music video featured Roan riding a dirt bike.
-Roan released another single, "Casual", which she had begun working on with Nigro in 2020.
-The song, produced by Nigro, criticizes a romantic partner who refuses to commit and was inspired by Roan's brief relationship during the COVID-19 pandemic that ended with her partner saying they had met someone else.
+In August 2022, she released her third independent single, "Femininomenon".
+Earmilk described the track as "so fun and loud but so intricate" and noted that it differed from Roan's earlier releases.
+Roan said the song, produced by Nigro, was an attempt to "get away with being as ridiculous as I possibly can".
+The accompanying self‑directed music video features Roan riding a dirt bike.

-2023–2024: Breakthrough with The Rise and Fall of a Midwest Princess
+2023–present: Breakthrough with The Rise and Fall of a Midwest Princess

 In February 2023, Roan embarked on the Naked in North America Tour, her debut headlining tour.
 Each stop on the tour had a theme, with Roan suggesting outfits for fans while making her own camp costumes herself.
 Inspired by Orville Peck, Roan chose to book drag queens as openers for the tour.
 Concerts from the tour received positive reviews in The Harvard Crimson and Variety, with Jem Aswad describing it as a concert where "you recognize when a new-ish artist's career is about to blast off" similar to Lorde in 2013 and Billie Eilish in 2019.

-In March 2023, Roan released "Casual", followed later that year by the release of subsequent singles "Kaleidoscope", "Red Wine Supernova" and "Hot to Go!".
-That same month, Roan signed with Amusement Records, an imprint of Island Records and owned by her producer, Nigro, after meeting with nine labels.
+In March 2023, Roan released the music video for "Casual".
+The song, produced by Nigro, criticizes a romantic partner who refuses to commit and was inspired by Roan's brief relationship during the COVID-19 pandemic that ended with her partner saying they had met someone else.
+That same month, Roan signed with Amusement Records, a label created by Nigro expressly for Roan.
+To provide major label support, Roan also co-signed with Island Records, after seeking out 9 different potential partners.
+Later that year, she released the singles "Kaleidoscope", "Red Wine Supernova" and "Hot to Go!".